Is Buttermilk Good for Weight Loss? (Science + Tips)

 Optional: Cucumber or a spoon of sattu (roasted gram flour) for extra fiber and protein.

-Best Time to Drink Buttermilk for Weight Loss Best after spicy meals to soothe the stomach, or as a pre-dinner drink to reduce overall calorie intake.
-Avoid late night if it causes any discomfort.
+Best Time to Drink Buttermilk for Weight Loss Many people enjoy drinking buttermilk after lunch, in the mid-afternoon, or alongside spicy meals to soothe the stomach, or as a pre-dinner drink to reduce overall calorie intake ,during hot weather.
+It’s often preferred after a heavy meal because its light, cooling taste can feel refreshing and easy to digest.
+Avoid late night if it causes any discomfort

 Combine with Lifestyle Changes Pair with a balanced diet (more veggies, whole grains, lean proteins), daily walks or exercise, and good sleep.
 Buttermilk supports — it doesn’t replace effort.